Question: When it comes to Alliston real estate – Does brand matter?

 The aim of the game now is to create robust multiple listing services where agents attempt to sell properties via major online platforms.

 Given the rise of the internet, brokers are finding it increasingly difficult to brand themselves in the first place.
-They’d like to be different from the next firm – and they probably are – but making that distinction clear for consumers is going to be the main challenge heading into the 2020s.
+They’d like to be different from the next firm – and they probably are – but making that distinction clear for consumers is going to be the main challenge.